code-and-effect/effective_posts/README.md

 If you've defined more than one category in the `/app/config/initializers/effective_posts.rb` initializer, you will be asked to assign this post a category.
 Otherwise the default category `posts` will be assigned.

 You can schedule a post to appear at a later date by setting the published_at value to a future date.

-If you're using the [effective_form_inputs](https://github.com/code-and-effect/effective_form_inputs) gem, the published_at input will be displayed with a nice bootstrap3 datetimepicker, otherwise it will use the default simple_form datetime input (which is pretty bad).

 As well, if you're using the [effective_roles](https://github.com/code-and-effect/effective_roles) gem, you will be able to configure permissions so that only permitted users may view this post.